jtrussell/buttle/README.md

 ### basic `php` support

-Buttle will happily serve up your `.php` files, just make sure the `php` executable is in your path.
+Buttle will happily serve up your `.php` files.
+Make sure `php` is in your path or provide a path to the php binary with the `--php-bin` flag on the command line or the `phpBin` property in your `.buttlerc` file.

 ### read .buttlerc for options